Willis & Associates Family DentistryChurchville · Est. 1950

 First, take a breath

 A broken tooth feels alarming, but most aren’t life-threatening emergencies.
-They’re urgent, and they need attention soon — but you have time to do the right things and get to our office.
+They’re urgent, and they need attention soon, but you have time to do the right things and get to our office on Scenic Hwy.

 Save the piece if you can

-If a fragment of the tooth came off, find it.
+If a fragment of your tooth came off, find it.
 Drop it in a small container of milk or your own saliva and bring it with you to your appointment.
-For front teeth especially, we can often bond the original piece back into place — the color and contour will never match better than with the real fragment.
+For front teeth especially, we can often bond the original piece back into place, the color and contour will never match better than with the real fragment.

 Rinse, compress, and watch the pain